L-E-G/instruction-set-architecture/DESIGN.md

 4. DRAM: $^32 \cdot 32 \text{bits} \simeq 17 \text{GB}$ (100 cycle delay)

 ## Graphics Memory
-The graphics memory is composed of SRAM (11 cycle delay).
+The graphics memory is composed of SRAM.

 There are two main pieces of graphics memory which are interacted with exclusively through custom instructions: